eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations/README.md

 On the plus side, the number of attestations to be issued is constant over time and does not depend on usage.

-#### 3.1.4 Questions for discussion with the Coordination Group:

-1. Can you think of other approaches to mitigate the threat of tracking (within the context of the currently specified attestation formats)?

-2. Which of the abovementioned methods should Wallet Solutions support?

-3. Should Attestation Providers be able to indicate, during issuance, how the Wallet Unit should handle their attestations?
-For example, should they be able to choose one of these methods?
-And when choosing a specific method, should they be able to set a value for the parameters involved, for example the lower limit for requesting new attestations in method or the batch size in method C?

 ### 3.2.
 When checking the revocation status of attestations